mpaguilar/msa-toy/DOCSTRINGS.md

     If no facts are available, returns a default message indicating no information was gathered.

 Notes:
-    1. Logs a debug message indicating the synthesis process has started.
-    2. Retrieves all facts from the memory's information store.
+    1. Retrieves all facts from the memory's information store.
-    3. If no facts are found, returns a default message and exits.
+    2. If no facts are found, returns a default message and exits.
-    4. Eliminates duplicate facts using the eliminate_redundancy method.
+    3. Eliminates duplicate facts using the eliminate_redundancy method.
-    5. Constructs a narrative from the unique facts using the construct_narrative method.
+    4. Constructs a narrative from the unique facts using the construct_narrative method.
-    6. Generates citations for the facts using the generate_citations method.
+    5. Generates citations for the facts using the generate_citations method.
-    7. Calculates confidence scores for the answer using the confidence scorer.
+    6. Calculates confidence scores for the answer using the confidence scorer.
-    8. Generates a confidence report based on the calculated scores.
+    7. Generates a confidence report based on the calculated scores.
-    9. Combines the narrative, confidence report, and citations into a single answer string.
+    8. Combines the narrative, confidence report, and citations into a single answer string.
-    10. Logs a debug message indicating the synthesis process has completed.
-    11. Returns the final synthesized answer.
+    9. Returns the final synthesized answer.

 ---